joe6894/surfshop/README.md

 7. Go to the Deploy  tab and select Heroku Git.
 8. In your IDE of choice use the command  git push heroku master.

-To deploy this site locally:
+To clone this site locally:
 1. Under the repository name, click "Clone or download".
 2. In the Clone with HTTPs section, copy the clone URL for the repository.
 3. Open your IDE of choice.